-Figure 4, which is similar to the figures presented in the preceding examples, features a comparison for a curvature parameter a = 0.5.
+Figure 4, which is similar to the figures presented in the preceding examples, features a comparison for a curvature parameter a=0.5.
 From the previous developments, the third-order p-value and posterior survivor function obtained with the new Jeffreys prior can be seen to exactly match.
+Whether reference priors can accommodate parameter curvature would be of interest.

-7. CONCLUDING REMARKS
+7. REMARKS

 The genuine prior.
-In his classification of prior densities §1.3, Efron (2013) emphasizes genuine priors, priors that describe the sourcing of the true value of the parameter in the application and have a valid theoretical or empirical basis.
-The term 'genuine' is to indicate that the prior is real, truly objective, not just labeled 'objective' as has become common practise in recent Bayesian literature for the mathematical priors of Bayes.
-Some earlier recognition of such priors may be found in Fisher (1956), page 18, and in references therein.
-In this genuine context for the prior we clearly have two models and we have the option of combining them.
-There is no Bayes to this; entirely, it is a frequentist issue of statistical modelling.
+In his classification of prior densities Section 1.3, Efron (2013) emphasizes genuine priors, priors that describe the sourcing of the true value of the parameter in the application, and thus have a theoretical or empirical basis.
+The term "genuine" is to indicate that the prior is describing a true objective sourcing, not an exploration or subjective opinion.
+Some earlier consideration of these priors may be found in Fisher (1956), page 18, and in references therein.
+In this genuine context, we have two supported models and we have the option of combining them; this is the long-standing frequentist issue of statistical modelling.

-Recommendation: Record probabilistic information obtained from the objective prior; and separately record confidence information from the model with data; and when appropriate record the confidence information from the combined model.
-This would be in agreement with what is accepted scientific practice.
-And has no Bayes content other than the routine use of the frequentist conditional probability lemma.
+Recommendation: Record probabilistic information from the sourcing and investigate reliability; separately record information for the model with data; and then as appropriate present results for the combined model.
+This would be in agreement with scientific practice, and has no Bayes content.

 The Laplace prior.
-Efron (2013) also discusses the mathematical priors proposed by Bayes, and then promoted by Laplace (1812) in a context of uninformative priors.
-Here the prior has no objective frequency background but is viewed as a device to nominally enable the conditional probability lemma.
-Efron remarks that during his editorship of an applied statistics journal almost a quarter of the manuscripts processed invoked Bayes conditioning and almost all of these then used the uninformative Laplace type prior, not the genuine priors just mentioned.
-As we have noted the conditional probability formula does not apply to this mathematical prior context.
-However frequency properties may be present and these could support confidence.
+Efron (2013) also discusses the mathematical priors proposed by Bayes, and then promoted by Laplace (1812) as uninformative priors.
+For this, the prior has no objective frequency background but is viewed as a device to explore and nominally use the conditional probability lemma.
+Efron remarks that during his editorship of an applied statistics journal almost a quarter of the processed manuscripts involved Bayes conditioning and almost all of these then used uninformative Laplace type prior, thus not the genuine prior previously mentioned.
+The function of a default prior is to check the consequences of the particular weightings in the chosen prior, and the consequences from other weightings are usually not examined.
+This brings us again directly to reproducibility.

-Recommendation: Any use of the Laplace type prior should be viewed as exploratory and to be assessed by simulations to determine whether the confidence property holds (Fraser, 2013).
+Recommendation: Any use of the Laplace type prior can be viewed as exploratory and subjective, to be assessed by simulations to determine performance, thus reproducibility (Fraser, 2013).

 The opinion prior.
-Opinions and subjective views are sometimes assembled as a subjective or opinion prior; see for example, Savage (1953).
-There are perhaps good arguments why these are inappropriate in scientific contexts; the user can certainly try his luck at a casino, but not as part of the process of developing new knowledge.
+Opinions and subjective views are sometimes assembled as a subjective prior; see, for example, Savage (1972).
+There are perhaps good arguments why these are inappropriate in scientific contexts: the user can certainly try his luck at a casino and even explore, but this has no part otherwise in the process for developing valid information and knowledge.

-Recommendation: Avoid opinion priors, you could be held responsible.
+Recommendation: Avoid opinion priors, you could be held legally or otherwise responsible.